Status messageActive context: patient_care_menu

 About Our Program:

 Our patients typically range in age from 6 to 18 years, with an average age of 13.
-Patients who are older than 18 years and younger than 6 years will be considered for inpatient admission on a case-by-case basis.
+Patients who are older than 18 years and younger than 6 years will be considered for admission on a case-by-case basis.
 Our patients often have pain-related secondary mental health conditions or symptoms such as depression or anxiety.
 Patients are often taking various medications without much effect on pain symptoms or daily functioning.
 Patients who require intensive psychiatric services may not be appropriate for inpatient rehabilitation treatment.

-The inpatient pediatric pain rehabilitation team consists of: pediatric rehabilitation physicians, physical therapists, occupational therapists, pediatric psychologists, pediatric anesthesiologist, social workers, nurses, neuropsychologists, educators and therapeutic recreation and child life specialists.
+The pediatric pain rehabilitation team consists of: pediatric rehabilitation physicians, physical therapists, occupational therapists, pediatric psychologists, pediatric anesthesiologist, social workers, nurses, neuropsychologists, educators and therapeutic recreation and child life specialists.
 Additional consultative services are provided as needed in areas, including psychiatry, nutrition, complementary and alternative therapies (massage, energy, acupuncture, etc.) and other medical diagnostic consultation (i.e., neurology, anesthesiology, etc.).

 Primary Program Goals:

-The goals of the program are to help patients participate more fully in daily activities and to develop pain coping skills that help them to successfully return to school, home and community life.
+The goals of the program are to help patients participate more fully in daily activities and to develop pain coping skills that help them successfully return to school, home and community life.
 The focus is on restoring functioning and pain management, rather on ongoing medical and diagnostic assessments.

-Educational and neuropsychological assessments are provided during the inpatient stay, with a focus toward assuring smooth school and community reintegration upon discharge.
+Educational and neuropsychological assessments are provided during the admission, with a focus toward assuring smooth school and community reintegration upon discharge.
 Discharge planning begins immediately upon admission and is coordinated with the referring physician, insurance case managers, family, school and other community agencies.
 The majority of patients treated in our program are discharged to home and return to school either full-time or part-time with the hope of full-time after a gradual transition.
 After discharge, many patients continue outpatient treatment with physical and/or occupational therapies, behavioral psychology services and psychiatry.

 - Miss school, enroll in home-schooling or drop out from school all together